OpenBankingUK/read-write-vrp-docs-pub/resources-and-data-models/domestic-vrp-consents.md

 This API endpoint allows the TPP to ask an ASPSP to confirm funds on the `DebtorAccount` associated with the `domestic-vrp-consent`.

-An ASPSP can only respond to a funds confirmation request if the resource has a Status of `Authorized`.
+An ASPSP can only respond to a funds confirmation request if the resource has a Status of `Authorised`.

 If resource has any other Status, the ASPSP must respond with a 400 (Bad Request) and a `UK.OBIE.Resource.InvalidConsentStatus` error code.